Hiking Across Madeira: A 5 Day Coast to Coast Adventure

 Starting in Ribeira da Janela on the north west coast, the route initially follows part of the new GR1 trail eastwards, climbing through Madeira’s interior towards Pico Ruivo, the highest point on the island.
 From there, it drops back down towards the north coast, before following some of Madeira’s most dramatic coastal paths towards Machico.

-In total, my watch recorded 113.4km and 5,469m of ascent across the main 5 day route.
-With the additional side hike we added, the full distance topped 120km, with nearly 6,000m of elevation gain.
+In total, my watch recorded 113.4km and 5,469m of ascent across the 5 day route.
+With the additional side hike we added, the total distance topped 120km, with nearly 6,000m of elevation gain.

 The trek passes through some of the most iconic, varied and scenic parts of Madeira, including Fanal Forest, Rabaçal, Encumeada and Pico Ruivo, before heading along some of the most beautiful sections of the north coast, including Santana, Faial, Porto da Cruz and Boca do Risco.